blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 ## Usage

-### Opening A Book
+### Opening A Document

-You can open a book by selecting the "Open..." menu item from the "File" Menu.
+You can open a document by selecting the "Open..." menu item from the "File" Menu.
 Alternatively you can use the Ctrl+O shortcut.
 Either way, the familiar "open file" dialog is shown.
-Browse to your e-book, and click open to load it.
+Browse to your document, and click open to load it.

 ### The Reader Window

 The main window of Bookworm consists of the following two parts:

-1. The "Table of contents": This part shows the e-book chapters'.
+1. The "Table of contents": This part shows the document chapters'.
 It allows you to explore the content structure.
 Use navigation keys to navigate chapters, and press enter to navigate to specific chapter.

 2. The "Textual View" area: This part contains the text of the current page.
 In this part you can use your usual reading commands to navigate the text.
-Additionally, you can use the following keyboard  shortcuts to navigate the e-book:
+Additionally, you can use the following keyboard  shortcuts to navigate the document:

 * Enter: navigate to the next page in the current section
 * Backspace: navigate to the previous page in the current section